Skip to content

 Supercivilization··10 min read

-Research by psychologist Gabriele Oettingen at NYU confirms your instinct.
+Research by psychologist Gabriele Oettingen at NYU confirms it.
 "Positive fantasizing" — vividly imagining desired outcomes without honestly assessing current reality — actually reduces motivation and performance.
 Her WOOP framework (Wish, Outcome, Obstacle, Plan) was born from the finding that combining positive vision with realistic assessment of obstacles outperforms pure positive thinking by a significant margin.

 A 2019 study published in Motivation Science found that participants who engaged in "mental contrasting" (imagining the desired future AND honestly assessing current obstacles) were 2-3x more likely to take effective action than those who only imagined positive outcomes.

-Phase 2: Desired — Your Targets Get Specific
+Phase 2: Desired — Targets Get Specific

 Edwin Locke and Gary Latham's goal-setting theory, validated across more than 1,000 studies over four decades, established several findings that are now considered settled science: